fastly/wafefficacy/README.md

 `payload version` - This corresponds to the release version of this repository, defaults to 0 if not set.
 We suggest creating a new release version every time you add or remove test payloads.

 `waf version` - This corresponds to vendor versioning and/or when changes have been made to your WAF.
-This is a user supplied argument (cli argument -v) and is specific to your setup.
+This is a user supplied argument (cli argument -w) and is specific to your setup.
 We recommend tracking this in which ever way best suits your needs.

 `nuclei version` - This corresponds to the version of nuclei used when the test is performed.